dimitri-nicolo/calico/maintenance/ebpf/enabling-ebpf.md

   - EKS using the default Ubuntu or Amazon Linux images.
 At the time of writing, these do not have a recent enough kernel.

-  - Docker Enterprise: eBPF mode is incompatible with Docker Enterprise at this time.
+  - Mirantis Kubernetes Engine (MKE): eBPF mode is incompatible with MKE at this time.
 The Tigera team is investigating the issue.

 - Clusters with some eBPF nodes and some standard dataplane and/or Windows nodes.
 - IPv6.